Home » Desserts » Old-Fashioned Date Bar Recipe

 I found this Date Bar recipe (originally called “Date Sticks”) tucked away in the treasured family recipe box I inherited from my Grandma.

 The recipe card is written out in my own mom’s childhood hand, from nearly 70 years ago, when she was just a girl.
-It had been filed away with all the other family recipes, just waiting to be rediscovered and loved anew (like our favorite Vintage Recipe for Easy Bread, that we found waiting there in the recipe box, too).
+It had been filed away with all the other family recipes, just waiting to be rediscovered and loved anew (like our favorite Vintage Recipe for Easy Bread, that we found waiting there in the recipe box, too, and the Creamed Tuna on Toast recipe I’ve adored since I was a little girl).

 Photo of my mother's original, handwritten recipe card, surrounded by ingredients for the recipe.